-Fault Grounds for Divorce in Mississippi
+Grounds for a Fault Divorce in MS

 In Mississippi, you can force your spouse to file for divorce if you have proof that they have committed certain acts, such as adultery or abuse.
 This is often referred to as a fault divorce or fault-based divorce.
 With this approach, your spouse need not agree to the divorce.
 You need only prove that your spouse has committed one of a number of certain acts that constitute valid grounds for divorce.
 In some cases, the best way to start the process is to file a fault-based divorce – even if you end up transitioning to an irreconcilable differences divorce and reach your own settlement agreement.

 If you have grounds for divorce and want to discuss your options in getting started, an attorney can provide invaluable insight.
 You can even discuss alternatives, such as an irreconcilable differences divorce, or even reconciliation, depending on the situation and your goals and needs.
-Because Jackson divorce attorney Mark Chinn has such extensive family law experience, he can offer truly helpful guidance.
+Because Jackson attorney Mark Chinn has such extensive family law experience, he can offer truly helpful guidance.
 He will take the time to understand your unique situation so you can work together to take the right approach.

-Common Grounds for Divorce
+Most Common Grounds for Fault-Based Divorce

 A suit on grounds is an option if you have proof of such grounds.
 Below are the most commonly used grounds for divorce in Mississippi: